 - Get plenty of sunlight to optimize your vitamin D levels or take a whole food D supplement.
 Speak to your doctor about testing your vitamin D level to determine the ideal dosage for your body.

 - Eat foods rich in vitamin A such as sweet potatoes, spinach, kale, Swiss chard, and greens.
 Note – dark leafy greens such as spinach, kale, chard, and collards are ok but they have goitrogenic properties especially when eaten raw so take care not to eat them in large amounts.
 Cooking and steaming reduces the goitrogenic effect.

 - Use Organic Coconut Oil in your cooking, smoothies, and on your skin.

 - A small cup of chamomile tea after dinner may help you begin the relaxing process.

-- Passionflower is native to tropical and sub-tropical sections of the Americas and have a long history to promote emotional balance through relaxation of the nervous system which acts as a natural stress relief and natural sleep aid.
+- Passionflower is native to tropical and sub-tropical sections of the Americas and has a long history to promote emotional balance through relaxation of the nervous system which acts as natural stress relief and natural sleep aid.
 Passionflower is also used to relieve anxiety.